-- Demand for health services is continuous, and increasing steadily all over the world. - Research and development in health services are highly needed; meaningful research and development in this vital sector is essential. - areas of pharmaceutical manufacturing; specialization in many fields of medicine, dentistry, nursing and technical staff; biomedical engineers, and the list can go on. - With the emergence of "Public Insurance" & "Medical Tourism", there will be opportunities for the development of the health care sector further to meet the demands of the forthcoming related projects. - Bahrain is recognized by the WHO as a leading country in certain health professionals' development e.g. Nursing (general & specialized) & Family Doctors, and has the opportunity to be a hub for training for those specialties for the region. - Within the coming 15-20 years, the shortage of healthcare professionals in key specialties will be noticeable.
+- Demand for health services is continuous, and increasing steadily all over the world. - Research and development in health services are highly needed; meaningful research and development in this vital sector is essential. - Specific deficiency is noticeable in areas of pharmaceutical manufacturing; sub-specialization in many fields of medicine, dentistry, nursing and technical staff; biomedical engineers, and the list can go on. - With the emergence of "Public Insurance" & "Medical Tourism", there will be opportunities for the development of the health care sector further to meet the demands of the forthcoming related projects. - Bahrain is recognized by the WHO as a leading country in certain health professionals' development e.g. Nursing (general & specialized) & Family Doctors, and has the opportunity to be a hub for training for those specialties for the region. - within the coming 15-20 years, the shortage of healthcare professionals in key specialties will be noticeable.
 Areas such as cancer therapy, geriatric medicine, genetics, specialized nursing, pharmaceuticals, and above all; Health Services Research will require identifying those pursing and enrolling in these specialties early on, in order for them to contribute to their respective fields within the coming two to three decades. - The problem of shortage is local, regional and global.
 So there is no risk in going into the business of healthcare either as professionals or as entrepreneurs.

-- main in the overall performance of the graduates of the local health sciences & clinical & hands-on skills, and in oth problem solving, management, ethics, and health economics. - It has been observed lately that there is of the medical graduates in the National Health Regulatory Authority (NHRA) national licensing exam. - The varieties of health care professional graduates are not matching the employment needs of the public and private sectors. - Communication Born, particularly pharmacy postgraduate dental education, certain nursing specialties (oncology, criticalum care, nurse practitioner, operating theatre, geriatrics, midwifery), and certain medical specialties (oncology, rheumatology, transplant surgery, genetics etc.) - system on the Universities & Colleges in areas of curricula updates, and the availtraining facilities & experienced trainers.
-All medical schools should be urged to adhere to World Federation of Medical Education (WFME) Global Standard for
+- Recently, and over the past five years, it has been observed that there is a deterioration in the overall performance of the graduates of the local health sciences & medical colleges, specifically in their clinical & hands-on skills, and in other required skills e.g. communication, problem solving, management, ethics, and health economics. - It has been observed lately that there is a significant performance deterioration of the medical graduates in the National Health Regulatory Authority (NHRA) national licensing exam. - The varieties of health care professional graduates are not matching the employment needs of the public and private sectors. - Certain vital fields of health specialties are not adequately available in Bahrain, particularly pharmacy postgraduate dental education, certain nursing specialties (oncology, criticalum care, nurse practitioner, operating theatre, geriatrics, midwifery), and certain medical specialties (oncology, rheumatology, transplant surgery, genetics etc.) - There is lack of efficient monitoring system on the Universities & Colleges in areas of curricula updates, and the availability of sufficient and efficient clinical training facilities & experienced trainers.
+All medical schools should be urged to adhere to World Federation of Medical Education (WFME) Global Standard for quality improvement.